hambedded-linux/hambedded-linux.github.com/source/_posts/2012-11-24-from-bitbake-hello-world-to-an-image.markdown

 <!--more-->

-**NOTE**: This document is draft and incomplete.
-OpenEmbedded part is still being written.
+**NOTE**: This document is draft.
+Although 95% of it is ready, it needs some additional information to be written.
+See *FIXME* keywords.
+Your contribution is welcomed for these.

 Table Of Contents
 =================